athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Witch.md

 Hex spells are a type of focus spell.
 It costs 1 Focus Point to cast a focus spell, and you start with a focus pool of 1 Focus Point.
 You refill your focus pool during your daily preparations, and you can regain 1 Focus Point by spending 10 minutes using the Refocus activity to commune with your familiar.
 Focus spells are automatically heightened to half your level rounded up, much like cantrips.

-Focus spells don’t require spell slots, and you can’t cast them using spell slots.
+Focus spells don't require spell slots, and you can't cast them using spell slots.
 Certain feats give you more focus spells.
 The maximum Focus Points your focus pool can hold is equal to the number of focus spells you have, but it can never be more than 3 points.
 The full rules for focus spells appear in on page 298.

 You learn your choice of the [[Spells/Patron's Puppet|Patron's Puppet]] hex or [[Spells/Phase Familiar|Phase Familiar]] hex, which let you command your familiar or defend it from harm, respectively.
 You learn most other hexes from witch lessons.